Bigger, Braver, Bolder: 6 Takeaways from Digital Summit Conference

 Posted in — Aug 07, 2017

 Packed with more information than humanly possible to absorb in two days, the Digital Summit Conference in Portland covered the best and latest conversations in content, search, email, strategy, and more.
 We sent our fearless Marketing Director Clay Walsh to learn and share.
-In a four-hour, pre-conference intensive, Shana Sullivan of Vertical Measures workshopped content marketing (a concept, we learned, that has technically only been around for five years).
+In a four-hour, pre-conference intensive, Shana Sullivan of Vertical Measures (now Investis Digital) workshopped content marketing (a concept, we learned, that has technically only been around for five years).
 The big takeaway — people like lists.
 So we’re honoring her advice by making this recap article a “listicle.”

 6 takeaways from #DSPDX

 - Be bigger, braver, bolder.
 The world’s first Chief Content Officer, Ann Handley of Marketing Profs, set this resonant keynote theme.
 We live in a noisy world, and marketers must push harder instead of playing it safe.
 She says, “Engaging content is more about brains than budget."
 We’ll be reading more in her new book, *Everybody Writes.*

 [caption id="attachment_19604" align="aligncenter" width="790"] Ann Handley of Marketing Profs[/caption]

 People like lists.
 We’re not talking about the type of lists like, “Which Harry Potter character are you based on your fast food preferences.”
 It’s more about actionable, bite-size items that people can process and make sense of easily.
 Oftentimes, lists are just plain considerate.